Matei-Ciobotaru/Temperature-Control-Scripts/README.md

 **rock64-fan.py**<br>

  This python script uses the R64.GPIO library to start the fan, connected to BCM GPIO pin 16, when a certain temperature threshlod is reached.
 The temperature is monitored every 2 seconds by reading the '/etc/armbianmonitor/datasources/soctemp' file.
-When the temperature drops 15 degrees Celcius below the maxiumum threshold, the fan is automatically stopped.
+When the temperature drops 15 degrees Celsius below the maxiumum threshold, the fan is automatically stopped.
  The script also logs the start/stop of the fan along with the temperature in '/var/log/fan.log'
- Note: The script has been only tested on a[Armbian Xenial 5.42](https://www.armbian.com/rock64/) for Rock64.
+ Note: The script has been only tested on a [Armbian Xenial 5.42](https://www.armbian.com/rock64/) for Rock64.

 **rock64-fan.sh**<br>